 In the podcast, Stories of Computer Science Past and Present with Len Bass, Len shares stories from his 40+ year career in software.

 Posted in Architecture-Centric Engineering, Architecture-Centric Practices, Conferences and Events, SATURN Conference

-Tagged SATURN 2014, SATURN Conference, SEI, software architecture, software design, software development, software engineering, Software Engineering Institute
+Tagged Carnegie Mellon, SATURN 2014, SATURN Conference, SEI, software architecture, software design, software development, software engineering, Software Engineering Institute

-1st ACM International Conference on Mobile Software Engineering and Systems (MobileSoft 2014)
+Co-located with 30th International Conference on Software Maintenance and Evolution (ICSME 2014)